mlambley/swagception/docs/01-MoreConfiguration.md

 ## Override any class
 Swagception is designed such that any core class can be replaced with one which implements the corresponding interface.
-Path handler loader, for example, can be replaced with anything which implements `\Swagception\PathHandlerLoader\LoadsPathHandlers` by either calling `$SwaggerSchema->withPathHandlerLoader` or by overriding `loadDefaultPathHandlerLoader`.
+Path handler loader, for example, can be replaced with anything which implements `\Swagception\PathHandlerLoader\LoadsPathHandlers` by either calling `$container->withPathHandlerLoader` or by overriding `loadDefaultPathHandlerLoader`.
 If you come across a class which cannot be customised, or you are in any way limited by the functionality provided here, please log me a ticket.